mohitrajain/wire-docs/src/developer/reference/user/rich-info.md

 **Not implemented yet.**

-When user's rich info changes, the backend sends out an event to all team members:
+When user’s rich info changes, the backend sends out an event to all team members:

 ```json
 {